 Origin and development of Fundamental Rights

 Amongst all the borrowed features, the idea of fundamental rights was taken from the constitution of the United States.
-Drafting committee gave the concept of Fundamental Rights in Part III of the constitution which was originated by the inspiration from England’s Bill of rights, United States Bill of rights, the development of the Irish constitution and France’s declaration of the rights of man.
+The drafting committee gave the concept of Fundamental Rights in Part III of the constitution which originated by the inspiration from England’s Bill of rights, United States Bill of rights, the development of the Irish constitution and France’s declaration of the rights of man.

 To know more about Article 13 of the Indian Constitution in brief, please refer to the video below:

 The Indian National Congress in Bombay in 1918 suggested a declaration be included in the Government of India Act which contains the rights of people as British citizens.
 Nehru committee also emphasized on having fundamental rights guaranteed so that it cannot be pulled out under any circumstances, which was refused.
 The Indian National Congress in its Karachi session again brought up the matter of a written guarantee of fundamental rights which was again refused by the joint select committee of the British Parliament.
 Finally, the constituent assembly adopted the Objective Resolution on January 22, 1947, and pledged to guarantee and secure the fundamental rights of the people.

 The fundamental rights enshrined in the Constitution have the following characteristics:

 - The fundamental rights are justiciable.
 If any agency or organ of the government violates the fundamental rights of an individual, then the individual can approach the judiciary for the enforcement of his rights.
 The Supreme Court, under Article 32, and the High Courts, under Article 226, have the power to issue writs for the enforcement of fundamental rights.